-Even if your Lake Charles car accident lawyer needs to file a lawsuit, you will be seeking compensation from the insurance company, not your friend or family member’s bank account.
+Even if your Lafayette car accident lawyer needs to file a lawsuit, you will be seeking compensation from the insurance company, not your friend or family member’s bank account.
 Crash victims get the chance to recover the compensation they need, and drivers do not need to have thousands of dollars readily available to pay for damages they cause.

 Can I Use My Own Car Insurance?